volodymyrhudyma/blog/content/blog/proxy-object-in-javascript.md

 *Must return true if setting is successful, false otherwise.*

-The set trap is triggered when a property is being set on the target object:
+The set trap is triggered when a property is being set on the target object.

+It is executed with three arguments: **target**, **handler** and a **value**, which represents the value of the property we want to set:

 ```javascript
 const handler = {